y-lohse/bjj/_drafts/2014-08-05-closed-guard-2.md

 # Second Cycle: Grip Management

-Without getting too much into guard passing theory here, a very common thing to do for the passer is to pin the guardians hips or soulders to the ground.
+Without getting too much into guard passing theory here, a very common thing to do for the passer is to pin the guardians hips to the ground.
 Not only does this nullify a lot of attacks, it also helps passing.
 In this cycle we'll mainly focus on how this can be countered but bear in mind that avoiding the situation altogether is even better.
 The way I avoid it today is simply by attacking first.

 ***